AyruSai/Next-JS-Blog/README.md

 # Next.js Blog Project

 This project is a simple **blog application** built using [Next.js Pages Router](https://nextjs.org/learn-pages-router).
-I created this while following the official Next.js tutorial to understand the fundamentals of building full-stack applications with Next.js.
+I created this while following the official Next.js tutorial to gain an understanding of the fundamentals of building full-stack applications with Next.js.

 ---